 So let’s talk about some ways to break the cycle of seeing ourselves as unattractive and start doing things that will help us feel more attractive.
 Here are 5 simple, practical things we can do to get started:

-1. Emphasize one thing you like about your appearance.
+1. Identify a couple of things you like about your appearance.

-Even though we’re incredibly hard on ourselves, we can usually identify one thing we like about the way we look.
+Even though we’re incredibly hard on ourselves, we can usually identify one or two things we like about the way we look.
 I know, for example, that I have nice blue eyes.
 Maybe you know that you have pretty hair or lovely skin or a good figure or a beautiful smile.
-Hopefully you like two or three things about yourself, but one is enough to get started.
+Hopefully you like several things about yourself, but pick one or two to get started..

 2. Pick one thing you like and emphasize it.

-Make up your eyes, get a great haircut, wear a touch of makeup, wear clothes that fit your body – anything that makes you feel good about your best feature.
+Now that you’ve identified a couple of things you like, pick one and emphasize it.
+Make up your eyes, get a great haircut, wear a touch of makeup, wear clothes that fit your body and look good on you – anything that makes you feel good about your best feature.
 Make this a priority, and make time in your schedule so that you can do it every day.